 Villanti was born in Boston and attended Boston University.
 His entry in the Department of Veterans Affairs B.I.R.L.S.
 Death File only gives an enlistment date, of May 3, 1934.
-There’s also an enlistment record for a Mario T. Villanti born in 1913 who enlisted in the U.S. Army on January 16, 1941 (apparently entering as a private first class from the National Guard).
+There’s also an enlistment record for a Mario T. Villanti born in 1913 who joined the U.S. Army on January 16, 1941, apparently entering federal service as a private first class from the National Guard.
 If that’s the same individual, he must have been commissioned at some point.

 Just now Ruth called me in her ward – said there was an M.P. from Dorchester visiting a pt.
 I went in and it’s a boy that lives right across from A. Hurley in your office.
 His name is Tim Villante – so we talked some more.
 He’s only received one letter so far and he can’t understand why.
 I told him when he had been over here as long as we – he’d get them.
 Will write again.

 Griffin sent a second V-mail on April 26, 1943, apparently with a mimeographed drawing.
 The patient with the fractured ribs might be the same one mentioned in the previous V-mail sent the same day, whose wife lived in West Somerville.
 A series of letters from April 27 through June 28, 1943, mentioned a patient named Brennen.
 Although the connection isn’t immediately obvious, Griffin mentioned “addressing mail to 7 Aberdeen ST Bos.”
 On the 1940 census, one of several families listed as living at that address included Joseph I. and Hannah Brennan (Irish immigrants) and their son, also named Joseph (a 33-year-old law clerk born in Massachusetts).